 Gentamicin sulfate, Mometasone furoate, Clotrimazole

-Avoid using any other medications in the pet's ear unless instructed to by your veterinarian.
+Avoid using any other medications in your pet's ear unless instructed to by your veterinarian.
 Do not use Mometamax Otic Suspension in dogs allergic to it or any of the individual ingredients.
 Use with caution in pregnant animals.
-Do not use in dogs with perforated ear drums.
+Do not use in dogs with perforated eardrums.
 Discontinue use of this medication if hearing loss is noted during treatment.
 Use of this product beyond the recommended dose of 7 days may result in delayed wound healing.

 Avoid using other ear medications without first talking to your veterinarian.
+Do not use concurrently with other corticosteroids or aminogylcoside antibiotics.
 Drugs other than those listed may also interact with Mometamax Otic Suspension.
-Talk to your veterinarian or pharmacist before taking or using any other prescription or over the counter medicines, including vitamins, minerals, and herbal products.
+Talk to your veterinarian or pharmacist before taking or using any other prescription or over-the-counter medicines, including vitamins, minerals, and herbal products.